nrathbone-turing/hero-tournament-manager/README.md

 This project is part of the Flatiron School Capstone course.

 **Notes:**
-- AI features are stretch goals; core CRUD MVP first
+- Current MVP: full CRUD for events, entrants, and matches with dynamic counts + winners
-- Deployment target undecided
+- Deployment target TBD
-- Refactor entrant model to be global (or tied to users) with an event_entrants join table, so entrants can participate in multiple events

 **License:** MIT — feel free to use or remix!